edgelesssys/edgelessrt/docs/DesignDocs/Attestation_API_Proposal.md

 Verification of an SGX evidence for local attestation can only be performed by the enclave to which the SGX report is targeted.
 So no host-side plugin for SGX local attestation evidence can be supported.

-Verification of SGX EPID evidence (or quote) is not supported by the Intel SGX SDK.
-In existing SGX solutions, EPID quotes are sent from an attester enclave to a relying party, which forwards the EPID quotes to an Intel Attestation Service (IAS) for verification.
-There is no plan in the OE SDK V0.10 release to provide EPID evidence verifier plugin.

 The OE SDK has legacy API functions `oe_get_report()` and `oe_verify_report()` for generation and verification of SGX local and ECDSA reports.